evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 my latest test I noticed that my VRAM was constantly locked at 1750Mz when I set my refresh rate to 144Hz.
 This is fine when gaming, but why would it be locked so high when the PC is idle?
-As soon as I changed my refresh rate back to 120Hz the VARM was able to fluctuate between 200Mhz and 1750Mhz, depending on workload.
+As soon as I changed my refresh rate back to 120Hz the VRAM was able to fluctuate between 200Mhz and 1750Mhz, depending on workload.
 Why is it fine at 1750Mhz gaming at 120Hz and not when gaming at 144Hz?
-I don't know, but I knew that I had a new lead.
+I still don't know, but I knew that I had a lead.

 Using the VRAM clock speed clue leads us to a fantastic solution by [Hard Reset on YouTube](https://www.youtube.com/watch?v=Td3mBgE1Dsc).
 Their